Working the Enquiry: Closure Applications: Consequences of Tribunal Decision

 - review any records in your possession

-- issue a closure notice in the appropriate figures if you are satisfied you can justify an amendment, and
+- issue a partial or final closure notice in the appropriate figures if you are satisfied you can justify an amendment, and

-- follow the procedures for bringing the case to a close.
+- where the tribunal instructs a final closure notice to be issued, follow the procedures for bringing the case to a close.

 You should also make an immediate report to your Area Director (Compliance) or Grade 6 or 7 Compliance Manager who will decide whether a report should be made, see contact link.

-If the tribunal directs you to complete your enquiry, you must
+If the tribunal directs you to issue a partial closure notice, you must

-- notify the taxpayer in writing by issuing a closure notice within the time specified that the enquiry is now formally completed
+- notify the taxpayer in writing by issuing a final closure notice within the time specified that the enquiry into the return is now formally completed

 - at the same time state your conclusions and make any amendments to the return

 - base your conclusions and figures on whatever evidence you have found to support or challenge the accuracy of the return (including any third party information).
 You do not have the right to require the taxpayer to produce any further information before stating your conclusions.

 And where there is evidence of a liability to a penalty following the issue of either a partial or final closure notice you must